 The Wedding Ceremony

-Because Catholics regard marriage as a sacred event, the church prefers that interfaith couples marry in a Catholic church, preferably the Catholic party’s parish church.
+Because Catholics regard marriage as a sacred event, the church prefers that ecumenical interfaith couples marry in a Catholic church, preferably the Catholic party’s parish church.
 If they wish to marry elsewhere, they must get permission from the local bishop.
 He can permit them to marry in the non-Catholic spouse’s place of worship or another suitable place with a minister, rabbi or civil magistrate – if they have a good reason, according to the U.S. Conference of Catholic Bishops.
 This permission is called a “dispensation from canonical form.”
 Without it, a wedding not held in a Catholic church is not considered valid.

-It’s popular, and acceptable, for an interfaith couple to invite the non-Catholic spouse’s minister to be present at the wedding.
+It’s popular, and acceptable, for an ecumenical or interfaith couple to invite the non-Catholic spouse’s minister to be present at the wedding.
 But it’s important to note that, according to canon law, only the priest may officiate at a Catholic wedding.
 A minister may offer a few words, but he or she may not officiate or preside at a joint ceremony.

 “The reception of Communion is a sign of unity with the ecclesial community,” he explains.
 “On a wedding day, the fact that one-half of the congregation does not belong to the Catholic community [and, hence, does not receive Communion] cannot be a sign of welcome or unity on a couple’s wedding day.”
 It might be “likened to inviting guests to a celebration and not allowing them to eat,” he adds.